AbdeIkader/ConnectSphere/README.md

+# Let's update the README.md content with the new project name "ConnectSphere" and the GitHub URL provided by the user

+readme_content_updated = """
 # ConnectSphere

 ## Introduction

-This repository hosts the backend code for a social media platform.
+This repository hosts the backend code for ConnectSphere, a social media platform.
 It is designed with Node.js and Express and uses MongoDB as a database.
 The system is robust and allows for user interactions such as posting, commenting, and reacting to content.

 ## Features